MCPFence/AATAM/README.md

 ## 📖 Project Overview

-AASAM (AI-Centric Agent Threat Analysis Model) is a threat analysis framework specifically designed for AI Agent systems.
+AATAM (AI-Centric Agent Threat Analysis Model) is a threat analysis framework specifically designed for AI Agent systems.
 With the rapid development of AI Agent technology, traditional threat models can no longer effectively address emerging security challenges.
 This project proposes an AI-centric threat analysis approach to help developers and security researchers identify, analyze, and mitigate security risks in AI systems.

-### 🎯 Why AASAM is Needed?
+### 🎯 Why AATAM is Needed?

 - **Reality-Driven**: Based on numerous real AI security incidents and vulnerability cases
 - **Traditional Model Limitations**: Traditional threat models cannot adapt to the complex scenarios of AI Agents